 I suppose people have such varying personal circumstances and different characters will deal with managing their illness in different ways.
-Some rely totally on their medical team (I get this but I wouldn’t rely 100% on this strategy).
+Some rely totally on their medical team.
+I get this and I guess that’s what I did at diagnosis but now I know a lot more, I now wouldn’t rely 100% on this strategy – and no offence to my current team is intended, I’m just more ‘hands’ on now.
 Some rely on support groups.
 For example, take patient forums where there is a broad range of patient engagement types.
 Some people talk a lot about their issues, every cough, sneeze and ache is a worry.
 I suspect they are simply looking for support or they might be frightened and worried about a particular problem.
 Perhaps some are more reserved or they already have enough support elsewhere.
 Maybe they simply get some support by reading about the experiences of others with the knowledge they have that safety net if they felt they ever needed to ask a question.
-Of course, when you compare the ‘guesstimate’ of NET patients vs online patient forum numbers, the vast majority of NET patients are not on a forum.
+Of course, when you compare the ‘guesstimate’ of NET patients vs online patient forum numbers, the vast majority of NET patients are not on an online forum.
 Interestingly, I have many people following my blog on Facebook, twitter and WordPress, who are not on any forum – in some ways, this might be a good option for some.
 That said, I’d like to think my own group offers a good service.

-I find myself managing my illness on a day to day basis.
+I find myself managing my illness on a day to day basis – if I pop a vitamin tablet in my mouth, that’s managing my illness, so small things count too.
 I like to assess any issues carefully to avoid wasting other people’s time and generating unnecessary alarm and drama.
 But do I have a stiff upper lip?
 Yes – I think I’ve always been like that and the ‘going home in an ambulance’ statement above confirms that.
 However, I suspect I’m now more of a realist i.e. I’m aware of the signs, aware of the risks and I know there’s a possibility of me becoming ill in a short space of time.
 I need to avoid that.
 Sometimes I have a ‘battle’ with my ‘stiff upper lip’ but it’s normally a question of judgement and risk assessment.
 Key questions I ask myself are: ‘Is what I’m experiencing normal’ and if so ‘it is dangerous’.
 If it’s not normal, ‘is it connected to NETs’ or ‘is it a regular illness’.
 I’m also lucky to have a managed NET surveillance regime thanks to my local NET MDT and Centre of Excellence.

 I remain alert but I won’t normally ‘suffer in silence’ for too long.
 Please don’t either.